-The situation is more complicated for a taxable offer, and the treatment is different depending on whether the offer is for the target's assets or for its stock.
-If the acquiring firm offers \$225 million for the target's assets, then the target firm must pay a tax on the gain of 225 - 100 = 125 million.
-Assuming a corporate tax rate of 40%, this tax is 0.40(\$125) = \$50 million.
-This leaves the target with 225 - 50 = 175 million to distribute to its shareholders upon liquidation.
-Adding insult to injury, the target's shareholders must also pay individual taxes on any of their own gains.27 This is truly a taxable transaction, with taxes assessed at both the corporate and individual levels!
 In contrast to the tax disadvantages for the target and its shareholders, the acquiring firm receives two major tax advantages.
 First, it records the acquired assets at their appraised value and depreciates them accordingly.
 Thus, it will depreciate \$150 million of assets in this taxable transaction versus only \$100 million in a nontaxable transaction.
 Second, it will create \$75 million in a new asset account called goodwill, which is the difference between the purchase price of \$225 million and the appraised value of \$150 million.
-Tax laws that took effect in 1993 permit companies to amortize this goodwill over 15 years using the straight-line method and then to deduct the amortization from taxable income.
+Tax laws that took effect in 1993 permit companies to amortize this goodwill over 15 years using the straight-line method and also to deduct the amortization from taxable income.
 The net effect is that the full purchase price of \$225 million can be written off in a taxable merger versus only the original book value of \$100 million in a nontaxable transaction.

-Now suppose the acquiring firm offers \$225 million for the target's stock, rather than just its assets as in the example above, in a taxable offer.
+Now suppose the acquiring firm offers \$225 million for the target's stock, rather than just its assets as in the preceding example, in a taxable offer.
 After completing the merger, the acquiring firm must choose between two tax treatments.
 Under the first alternative, it will record the assets at their book value of \$100 million and continue depreciating them using their current schedules.
 This treatment does not create any goodwill.
 Under the second alternative, it will record the assets at their appraised value of \$150 million and create \$75 million of goodwill.
 As described earlier for the asset purchase, this allows the acquiring firm to effectively depreciate the entire purchase price of \$225 million for tax purposes.
+However, there will also be an immediate tax liability on the \$125 million gain, just as when the firm purchased assets.25 Therefore, many companies choose not to mark up the assets.
+Figure 21-1 illustrates the tax implications for the various types of transactions.